MCEF RECOGNIZES STUDENTS OF THE YEAR AT ANNUAL CELEBRATION

-Recipients include northern district winner Andrew Benefield, a construction carpentry student at Tippah Career and Technology Center; north central winner Drew Fulcher, a welding student at Winston-Louisville Career and Technology Center; south central winner Casey Yelverton, a welding student at Jones County Career and Technical Center; and southern winner Tyler Terwilliger, a welding student at Hancock County Career and Technical Center.
+Recipients include northern district winner Jacob Bates, a welding student at Tippah Career and Technology Center; north central district winner Bradly Cunningham, a carpentry student at Lowndes County Career Technology Center; south central winner Brooke Clark, a carpentry student at Vicksburg Warren Career and Technical Center; and southern district winner Jason Fricke, a welding student at Hancock County Career Technical Center.

-“We congratulate Andrew, Drew, Casey and Tyler for earning student of the year awards and for being excellent representatives of high school career tech programs in Mississippi,” said Mike Barkett, MCEF president.
+“We congratulate Jacob, Bradly, Brooke and Jason for earning student of the year awards and for being excellent representatives of high school career tech programs in Mississippi,” said Mike Barkett, MCEF president.
 “We’re proud of all of our students of the year and students of the month for helping ensure that Mississippi has a highly skilled workforce to support the state’s growing construction and manufacturing industries.”

-Student of the year winners were selected from a field of 28 students of the month for 2016-17.
-All finalists were honored during an awards luncheon along with winners of the MCEF and Mississippi State Board of Contractors scholarship program and the MCEF State Craft Competition.
+Student of the year winners were selected from a field of 27 students of the month for 2018-19.
+All finalists were honored during a graduation and awards dinner along with winners of the MCEF and Mississippi State Board of Contractors scholarship program and the MCEF State Craft Competition.

 Instructor nominations for student of the month are based on grades, attendance, class discipline, outstanding achievements, leadership abilities and post-graduation plans.
 A committee selects monthly and yearly award recipients.